-None of the housing authorities in Lake County are designated as troubled.
+The three housing authorities have not been designated as troubled.

-Lake County will continue to collaborate with the three Public Housing Agencies in Lake County to bring additional resources into the community for the provision of affordable housing as well as to increase access to existing resources.
+Lake County continues to partner and collaborate with the three Public Housing Authorities in Lake County to address public housing needs and increase access to affordable housing.

 AP-65 Homeless and Other Special Needs Activities - 91.420, 91.220(i) Introduction